4th Ordinary Sunday: “God chose what is weak in the world to shame the strong” (1 Cor 1:27)

 – SUNDAYS:

-LARGS (live-streamed): Saturday Vigil, 6pm & Sunday 10am; Monday-Friday: 10am Mass, with exception of 2nd Thursdays.
+LARGS (live-streamed): Saturday Vigil, 6pm & Sunday 10am; Monday, Tuesday, Thursday (with exception of 2nd Thursdays) and Friday: Mass at 10am.
+Wednesday: Mass at 8am.

 MILLPORT (live-streamed): 12.15pm, Sunday; 10am on 2nd Thursdays.